anjaj13/cairn/README.md

 - **Verify Reproducibility**
   Submit PoRs—cryptographically hashed experiment logs, video proofs, and receipts—stored on IPFS and immortalized on-chain.
 - **Evaluate Impact**
-  A DAO of scientists, funders, and evaluators votes on each project’s impact tier.
+  Designated scientists, funders, and evaluators vote on each project’s impact tier.
+In the future implementations there will be an option of DAO voting.
 - **Retroactive Funding**
   Distribute USDFC funds proportionally to impact-asset holders based on verified impact.

 ---

 ## How Cairn Works